input-output-hk/constitution-checker/.github/ISSUE_TEMPLATE/story-template.md

 ---
 name: Story Markdown
 about: Create a story to an epic as a markdown
-title: '[Story:]'
+title: '[Story:] <title>'
-labels: 'story', 'to be triaged'
+labels: story, to be triaged
-projects: ['input-output-hk/127']
-assignees: 'RSoulat'
+assignees: ''
 ---
 <!--- This template should only be used through /template when filling an epic,
 use the yaml template when creating a story from scratch -->